texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Not all civil court records can be obtained online.
 Access to records of civil cases filed at a district court may only be available by directly visiting or contacting the clerk of court at the courthouse where the case was filed.
 Similarly, older records of cases filed before 1980 may only be available in traditional print form, which effectively prevents the option of online access.
 Online access to confidential civil court cases, such as records of child custody cases or cases filed in a juvenile court, is also protected from direct or online public view.

 Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Such platforms operate independently without any ties to state governmental entities.
+They offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile